General FAQsFrequently Asked Questions

 Our cover includes a number of standard benefits which may not be included by other insurance companies, or for which they may charge extra.

 Cover your home & contents today

-For total cover of the things you’ve worked hardest for, call our friendly team now.
-We’re here 8am to 8pm Monday to Friday and 9am to 2pm Saturdays on 13 13 43.
+For cover of the things you’ve worked hardest for, call our friendly team now on 1300 009 348.
+We are here 8am to 8pm Monday to Friday.
 You can also request a call-back at a time that suits you.